genedan/TmVal/docs/usage/growth/interest_discount.rst

    print(d)

-Using :func:`.interest_from_discount`, we can convert the discount rate back to an interest rate:
+Again using :meth:`.convert_rate()`, we can convert the discount rate back to an interest rate:

 .. ipython:: python